 You may frequently find silk tweeters in a high-end stereo system that creates lifelike music.
 For instance, you may find that manufacturers use silk in the production of infinity tweeters.

 Aluminum tweeters are light and strong.
-They produce a brilliant sound at high frequencies.
-Resultantly, they’re ideal for breaking through road noise and heavy bass.
+They produce brilliant sounds at high frequencies.
+Resultant, they’re ideal for breaking through road noise and heavy bass.